Enakhimionsam/Home-page-sam/planning/interviews.md

 ### Notes
 - Samuel wants to be a creative web developer because of the prospects in the information technology sector.
-- He wants to integrate these skills in his research area to build applications for a better understanding of climate change events.
+- He wants to integrate these skills in his research area to build websites for a better understanding of climate change events.

 ### Summary
 Samuel is educated and has skills in data science and research.